-This option opens the Job Setup form (below), which is used to create a new blank job of the width (X), height (Y), and thickness (Z) required.
+This option opens the Job Setup form, which is used to create a new blank job of the specified dimensions and type.
 The relative origins for X0, Y0 and Z0 are also specified at this point, and the measurement units can be set in either inches or metric.
 The Modeling Resolution and default 3D shading color/material can also be set at this stage.

-This option opens the File Open dialog window, allowing Cut2D Pro files (CRV) and importable 2D vector files to be selected and opened.
+This option opens the File Open dialog window, allowing Cut2D Profiles (CRV) and importable 2D vector files to be selected and opened.